temene/tem/README.md

 ### Important note

 This theme was written by a beginner who did not want to task programmers with such a simple design.
 Constructive criticism is welcome.
+Note that the theme is being used on two sites with over 150 members each.

 #### After installing - how to get this theme to work